OpenEvalProject/evals/manuscripts/elife-68695/v2/manuscript.md

 ## Abstract

 Estrogen receptor alpha (ERα) activation by estrogens prevents atheroma through its nuclear action, whereas plasma membrane-located ERα accelerates endothelial healing.
 The genetic deficiency of ERα was associated with a reduction in flow-mediated dilation (FMD) in one man.
 Here, we evaluated ex vivo the role of ERα on FMD of resistance arteries.
-FMD, but not agonist (acetylcholine, insulin)-mediated dilation, was reduced in male and female mice lacking ERα ( Esr1 -/- mice) compared to wild-type mice and was not dependent on the presence of estrogens.
+FMD, but not agonist (acetylcholine, insulin)-mediated dilation, was reduced in male and female mice lacking ERα (Esr1-/- mice) compared to wild-type mice and was not dependent on the presence of estrogens.
 In C451A-ERα mice lacking membrane ERα, not in mice lacking AF2-dependent nuclear ERα actions, FMD was reduced, and restored by antioxidant treatments.
-Compared to wild-type mice, isolated perfused kidneys of C451A-ERα mice revealed a decreased flow-mediated nitrate production and an increased H 2 O 2 production.
+Compared to wild-type mice, isolated perfused kidneys of C451A-ERα mice revealed a decreased flow-mediated nitrate production and an increased H2O2 production.
 Thus, endothelial membrane ERα promotes NO bioavailability through inhibition of oxidative stress and thereby participates in FMD in a ligand-independent manner.

 ## Introduction